The-New-Maps-Project/website/docs/docs8.md

 # Connecting Precincts

-The procedure in The New Maps Project Algorithm and for packing/cracking districts to determine which precincts are connected to each other.
+This is the procedure in The New Maps Project Algorithm and in the Packing/Cracking Algorithm to determine which precincts are deemed to be "connected" to each other.

 ### Problems and Goals